Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/TN/TN_Contract1_Redacted.md

 --- Page 4 (OCR) ---

-## 27
+## 2.7
-RecoupmenvOffsev/Adjustment for Overpayments.
-[EJ shall be entitled to offset and recoup an amount equal to any overpayments or improper payments made by i to Provider against any payments due and payable , ae to Provider with respect to any Health Benefit Plan under this Agreement.
+Recoupmenv/Offsev/Adjustment for Overpayments.
+[J shall be entitled to offset and recoup an amount equal to any overpayments or improper payments made by a « Provider against any payments due and payable by a to Provider with respect to any Health Benefit Plan under this Agreement.
 Provider shall voluntarily refund all duplicate or erroneous Claim payments regardless of the cause, including, but not limited to, payments for Claims where the Claim was miscoded, non-compliant with industry standards, or otherwise billed in error, whether or not the billing error was fraudulent, abusive or wasteful.
-Upon determination > a that any recoupment, improper payment, or overpayment is due from Provider, Provider must refunt le amount to within thirty (30) days of when = notifies Provider.
-If such reimbursement is not receiv within the thirty (30) days following the date of such notice, shall be entitled to offset such overpayment against any Claims payments due and payable to Provider under any Health Benefit Plan in accordance with Regulatory Requirements.
+Upon determination > that any recoupment, improper payment, or overpayment is due from Provider, Provider must refund the amount to within thirty (30) days of when a notifies Provider.
+If such reimbursement is not received by within the thirty (30) days ollowing the date of such notice, shall be entitled to offset such overpayment against any Claims payments due and payable by to Provider under any Health Benefit Plan in accordance with Regulatory Requirements.
 In such event, Provider agrees that all future Claim payments applied to satisfy Provider's repayment obligation shall be deemed to have been paid in full for all purposes, including section 2.6.1.
-Should Provider disagree with any determination ) that Provider has received an overpayment, Provider shall have the right to appeal such determination under| procedures set forth in the provider manual, and such appeal shall not suspend tight to recoup the overpayment amount during the appeal process unless suspension of the right to recoup is otherwise required by Regulatory Requirements.
-[NEM reserves the right to employ a third party collection agency in the event of non-payment.
+Should Provider disagree with any determination > that Provider has received an overpayment, Provider shall have the right to appeal such determination under procedures set forth in the provider manual, and such appeal shall not suspend right to recoup the Overpayment amount during the appeal process unless suspension of the right to recoup is otherwise required by Regulatory Requirements.
+[J reserves the right to employ a third party collection agency in the event of non-payment.
-## 28
+## 2.8
 Use_of Subcontractors.
-Provider and — may fulfill some of their duties under this Agreement through subcontractors.
+Provider and a may fulfill some of their duties under this Agreement through subcontractors.
 For purposes of this provision, subcontractors shall include, but are not limited to, vendors and non-Participating Providers that provide supplies, equipment, staffing, and other services to Members at the request of, under the supervision of, and/or at the place of business of Provider.
-Provider shall provide a wth thirty (30) days prior notice and obtain written approval ‘rom of any Health Services subcontractors with which Provider may contract to perform Provider's duties and obligations under this Agreement.
-Failure by the provider to oe written approval may lead to the contract being declared null and void Claims submitted by the subcontractor or by the provider for services furnished by the unapproved subcontractor are considered to be improper payments and may be considered false claims.
-Any such improper payments may be subject to action under Federal and State false claims statutes or be subject to be recouped by a and/or sin as overpayment.
-Provider shall remain responsible to rare! for ‘compliance ier/its subcontractors with the terms and conditions of this Agreement as applicable, including, but not limited to, the Payment in Full and Hold Harmless provisions herein.
+Provider shall provide a with thirty (30) days prior notice and obtain written approval from cars! of any Health Services subcontractors with which Provider may contract to perform Provider's duties and obligations under this Agreement.
+Failure by the provider to obtain snmmmemara written approval may lead to the contract being declared null and void Claims submitted by the subcontractor or by the provider for services furnished by the unapproved subcontractor are considered to be improper payments and may be considered false claims.
+Any such improper payments may be subject to action under Federal and State false claims statutes or be subject to be recouped by Le and/or a as overpayment.
+Provider shall remain responsible to reece for the compliance of his/her/its subcontractors with the terms and conditions of this Agreement as applicable, including, but not limited to, the Payment in Full and Hold Harmless provisions herein.
 ## 2.9
 Compliance with Provider Manual(s) and Policies, Programs and Procedures.
-Provider agrees to cooperate and comply with, provider manual(s), and all other policies, programs and procedures (collectively "Policies") established and implemented > applicable to the Network(s) in which Provider participates. or its designees may é provider manual(s) and its Policies by providing at least thirty lays notice to Provider in advance of the effective date of modifications thereto.
+Provider agrees to cooperate and comply with, provider manual(s), and all other policies, programs and procedures (collectively “Policies") established and implemented applicable to the Network(s) in which Provider participates. or its designees may mo the provider manual(s) and its Policies by providing at least thirty lays notice to Provider in advance of the effective date of modifications thereto.
 ## 2.10
-Referral_incentives/Kickbacks.
+Referral_Incentives/Kickbacks.
 Provider represents and warrants that Provider does not give, provide, condone or receive any incentives or kickbacks, monetary or otherwise, in exchange for the referral of a Member, and if a Claim for payment is attributable to an instance in which Provider provided or received an incentive or kickback in exchange for the referral, such Claim shall not be payable and, if paid in error, shall